 C) Absolute confinement for 2-4 weeks, followed by gradually-lengthening leash walks for another month or so.
 There will likely be no off-leash exercise for at least 2 months.

-THE TWO DIFFERENT STABILIZATION PROCEDURES WE RECOMMEND ARE….
+THE TWO DIFFERENT STABILIZATION PROCEDURES WE RECOMMEND AND PERFORM ARE….

 -TPLO (=tibial plateau leveling orthotomy)